massun-onibakuchi/hop-subgraph-client/README.md

 ## Resync the schema

-Anytime there are schema changes published to `optimism-subgraph`, you'll need to resync the local schema by running `yarn gen:subgraph`.
+Anytime there are schema changes published to `hop-mainnet-subgraph`, you'll need to resync the local schema by running `yarn gen:subgraph`.

 If the update introduced breaking changes, running `yarn gen:subgraph` will fail and print the necessary changes that need to be made to the console.